Klajdi2004/To-do_web_project/README.md

 3. Make your changes and commit them: git commit -m 'Add some feature'
 4. Push to the branch: git push origin new-feature
 5. Submit a pull request.

-## License
-[Specify the license or if it's open-source, you can use licenses like MIT, GPL, etc.]

 ## Contact
 For any additional questions or feedback, please contact Klajdi Dhana at [klajdi.dhana1@gmail.com], Patrik Shalsi at [shalsipatrik00@gmail.com]  .